sanskrit/raw_etexts/mixed/sandocs-dump-markdown/doc_z_misc_shankara/kAshIpanchakam_shaNkarAchAryavirachitam.md

 Vyasas interpretation of .sacrifice. by the kings etc. Please
 understand that the name of a deity is used at many places
 mean only a set of adjectives.
 In sanskrit literaterature it
-is called prasha.nsa.nka svarUpa प्रशंसंक स्वरूप.
+is called prasha.nsa.nka svarUpa प्रशंसङ्क स्वरूप.

 (Researched and written by Surin Usgonkar.
 Mumbai , India )